ClosedNon-Profit

 Who Can Apply

 Funds are allocated to the Queensland Council of Unions (QCU) only.
-The program relates to the election and promotion of Health and Safety Representatives in the workplace through contact with the QCU.
+Eligibility relates to election and promotion of Health and Safety Representatives in the workplace through contact with the QCU.

 What's Funded